|

 Mary Fogarty

-the residence of Postmaster Robertson, at Troy, NY, on the 10th of May,
+residence of Postmaster Robertson, at Troy, NY, on the 10th of May, while she

 Elisha Cravens

-Liberty, Mo., quarreled Saturday week about a division of land.
-Thomas
+Mo., quarreled Saturday week about a division of land.
+Thomas struck

-struck Elisha with a hoe, when the latter shot him through the heart, killing
+Elisha with a hoe, when the latter shot him through the heart, killing him, and

-him, and also shot and wounded the other brother, perhaps mortally.
+also shot and wounded the other brother, perhaps mortally.
+(Tuesday, June

 Hon.
 R. W. Wishart

-shot and killed Hon.
-R. W. Wishart, a prominent lawyer and ex-member of
+and killed Hon.
+R. W. Wishart, a prominent lawyer and ex-member of the

-the Legislature, at that place last Thursday evening.
-The affray
+Legislature, at that place last Thursday evening.
+The affray was caused by

-was caused by some publication in the Independent reflecting on Wishart.
+some publication in the Independent reflecting on Wishart.
+(Tuesday, June

 Mr. Edward F. Fisher